 - Care is not restricted to a single city or state but can be accessed anywhere, anytime.
 This availability of access is essential for employees who may not be in a major city with quick access to specialized healthcare.
 It also means employees can access a range of specialists such as primary care, dermatology, and mental health providers, not limited by geography.

 - It also benefits employees who often travel, such as salespeople, and may need healthcare while on the road.

 - Medical practitioners can provide shorter wait times and allow the ability to schedule appointments around work or school.

-- Injured or ill employees can have faster recoveries with access to telemedicine.
+- Injured or ill employees can have faster recoveries with access to telehealth.
 In some cases, employees can remain at work for treatment and implement a recovery plan to limit or eliminate time off work.
 Faster recovery can also impact the duration of a worker’s compensation case and increase overall productivity.

 - The solution can also improve the handling of worker’s compensation claims—and potentially lower costs—provided telemedicine is offered as a medical treatment option by worker’s compensation carrier.